 Given that our students in the classroom today lack many of the basic soft skills that previous generations have learned outside of the classroom, it is important to focus on mindfulness to help teach our students coping mechanisms, stress relief, and a general sense of awareness about themselves.
 There are several ways to take care of it in the classroom, but one easy way is to institute calming brain breaks.

 Throughout our brain breaks series, we have talked about several different ways to utilize brain breaks in the classroom.
-We know that brain breaks could be made to energize or they could be made to relax our students.
-Calming brain breaks take care of the ladder.
+We know that brain breaks could be made to energize (with active brain breaks) or they could be made to relax our students (with mindful brain breaks).
+Calming brain breaks take care of the latter.

-They allow just a few minutes for students to achieve a level of mindfulness that allows and their heart rates, anxieties, and energy levels to level out in a way that allows them to appropriately continue on their day in a more relaxed state.
+Mindfulness brain breaks allow just a few minutes for students to achieve a level much-needed break that allows their heart rates, anxieties, and energy levels to level out in a way that allows them to appropriately continue on their day in a more relaxed state.

 (This post may contain affiliate links that won’t change your price but will share some commission.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 The Significance of Calming Brain Breaks

 Depending on what you have at your disposal in your classroom dictates how you can go about executing calming brain breaks.
-The most basic levels allow you to work on focused attention practices with your students.
+The most basic levels allow you to work on focused attention practices, like deep breathing, with your students.
 Basically, you don’t need anything more than their bodies and their time to work on these.

 These activities usually last somewhere between a minute to a minute and a half and allow students an opportunity to quiet their minds, which helps the parasympathetic nervous system regulate itself.
 This helps with impulse control, coping mechanisms, and the ease of everyday frustrations.